vicidroiddev/amalia/documentation/docs/index.md

 ##Features
 - **100% Kotlin** with pleasant apis that can still be consumed from Java
+- **Coroutine scope cancellation support** via optional gradle dependency
-- **Decouple** the UI from business logic but allow communication between the two
+- **Decouple the UI** from business logic but allow communication between the two
 - **Lifecycle-aware presenters** which automatically clean up
 - **Modern Android Jetpack components**
 	 - presenters survive configuration changes via Jetpack's `ViewModelStore`